A Preference for Cold Dark Matter over Superfluid Dark Matter in Local Milky Way Data: Results

 \Fig{fig:baryon_measurements} shows the posterior distributions for several baryonic profile parameters for the SFDM~(red) and CDM~(blue) models.
 Except for the midplane gas density, which both models accurately reproduce, there is typically a discrepancy between the SFDM model and the measured stellar and gas disk parameters.
 The distributions for the CDM model are nicely consistent with the observed values, indicated by the black points/lines in the figure.
 Relative to the CDM case, however, the SFDM model under-predicts the stellar scale length $h_{*,R}$, as well as the stellar and gas surface densities, $\Sigma_*^{1.1}$ and $\Sigma_g^{1.1}$, and over-predicts the stellar scale height, $h_{*,z}$.
 These differences are driven by the fact that the SFDM scenario leads to vertical accelerations that are too large compared to observations, and thus the fitting procedure adjusts the baryonic profile as much as possible to reduce them.

-We find that the CDM model is decisively preferred over the SFDM model with a Bayes factor~(BF) of $\ln \rm{BF}\approx32$.
+We find that the local MW data considered in this study strongly prefer the CDM model over the SFDM model with a Bayes factor~(BF) of $\ln \rm{BF}\approx32$.
 We have verified that the BF is not dependent on small changes in our choice of priors and is driven primarily by the maximum likelihood of each model.
+We find that the chi-squared statistic, $\chi^2 = -2\ln \hat{\mathcal{L}}$, where $\hat{\mathcal{L}}$ is the maximum likelihood, is 77 (144) for the CDM (SFDM) model, with each model having 68 degrees of freedom.
+Additional plots relating to the models are provided in Appendix~\ref{sec:Accelerations}.